HoshiKurama/MCWandsFramework/README.md

 | range | Multi-purpose value representing the range of the specialty action |
 | simpleScheduler | More explained below |
 ### SimpleScheduler
-SimpleScheduler is a light wrapper for the Bukkit Scheduler that abstracts away the main plugin from the end developer.
-This class only contains functions that accept code as a Runnable.
-Any users desiring to use the BukkitScheduler class can still use this by retrieving the Plugin instance contained by this object.
+SimpleScheduler is a light wrapper for the BukkitScheduler.
+This class executes BukkitScheduler functions with MCWandsFramework as the task owner.
+Furthermore, this class only contains function that accept code as a Runnable.
+Any users desiring to use the BukkitScheduler with their own plugin as the task owner or use tasks that accept a BukkitRunable can still do this by referencing their own plugin instance.
+The plugin instance contained by this wrapper is NOT the custom wand plugin.
+It is instead the MCWandsFramework plugin instance.
 # Kotlin
 MCwandsFramework was written in Kotlin.
 Kotlin users will have a more seamless experience when developing extra wands.
 However, Kotlin users also have access to coroutines.
 MCWandsFramework utilizes the MCCoroutines library.